gak/qubinode/README.md

 There are different ways of using Qubinode shown in the sections below, ordered by easiest difficulty first.

+You will need a DigitalOcean account and have generated a "Personal Access Token" in the "API" section.
+This token can be deleted after the Bitcoin node has been deployed.

-The core of this is a single python script (qubinode.py) which relies on some dependencies.
+The core of Qubinode is a single python script (qubinode.py) which relies on some dependencies.

 There is also a bootstrap shell script which sets up a system (Ubuntu 12.04 only at the moment) system with the correct packages to be able to run the python script.

 ### One liner to spawn a VM

-You will need a DigitalOcean account and have generated a "Personal Access Token" in the "API" section.
-This token can be deleted after the Bitcoin node has been deployed.
+This one liner will probably only work on Ubuntu or Debian based systems.
+It has only been tested on Ubuntu 14.04.

 ```
 \curl https://raw.githubusercontent.com/gak/qubinode/develop/src/bootstrap.sh | bash -s spawn do